 A diverse workplace is profitable.
-In an article published on the American Bar Association website, statistics showed that business that deter women and minorities from exhibiting their full potential “not only expose themselves to liability, they prevent themselves from potentially multiplying their customer base and earning greatly increased profits.”
+In an article published on the American Bar Association website, statistics showed that business that deters women and minorities from exhibiting their full potential “not only expose themselves to liability, they prevent themselves from potentially multiplying their customer base and earning greatly increased profits.”

 According to research cited by Cedric Herring in a 2009 article published in the American Sociological Review, the most racially diverse companies bring in nearly 15 times more revenue than the least racially diverse.
-Additionally, Herring found racial diversity to be a better determinant of sales revenue and the amount of customers than company size, age, or number of employees.
+Additionally, Herring found racial diversity to be a better determinant of sales revenue and the amount of customers than company size, age, or the number of employees.

 The findings for the advantages of women in the workplace are equally impressive.
 According to a 2011 research report conducted by Nancy M. Carter and Harvey M. Wagner, companies that have three or more women on the board “outperform companies with all-male boards by 60 percent in return on invested capital, 84 percent in return on sales, and 60 percent in return on equity.
 These numbers suggest that diversity and inclusion are not just profitable; they have a synergistic impact on profits.”

 In and out of the workplace, harassment and discrimination are abundant.
-It’s not illegal outside of the workplace to lead with one’s prejudices and biases, but inside the workplace, those attitudes can be challenged with policies, the Employee Handbook, and Code of Conduct.
+It’s not illegal outside of the workplace to lead with one’s prejudices and biases, but inside the workplace, those attitudes can be challenged by policies, the Employee Handbook, and Code of Conduct.
 Measures can be taken in the workplace to ensure harassment and discrimination are met with consequences, and the presence and implementation of creating diversity among personnel can help to eliminate those behaviors.

-For example, earlier this year an employee who identifies as a woman was discriminated against when her employer told her that she must “dress in ways that express [her] biological sex,” which is male.
+For example, earlier this year an employee who identifies as a woman was discriminated against when her employer told her that she must”dress in ways that express [her] biological sex,” which is male.
 The employee refused to follow her company’s restrictive dress code and was ultimately terminated for violating it.
 Because of this discrimination, the employee was on the receiving end of her employer’s bias and was unable to reach her full potential while working for the company.
 Had diversity been enforced by the employer, the employee may have felt more accepted and motivated.